 Nat's the founder of Growth Machine which is an SEO and content marketing agency.
 Nat also teaches you how to use roam effectively via his Effortless Output course.

 The fundamental unit in Roam is a page that you can link to other notes in the database, which sort of emulates how your brain works.

-Think of it as a it more fluid approach to information management, as opposed to the traditional vertical vertical hierarchy we tend to follow where note goes in a folder that goes into another folder.
+Think of it as it more fluid approach to information management, as opposed to the traditional vertical hierarchy we tend to follow where the note goes in a folder that goes into another folder.

 We don’t file information in our brains, we relate it to other information.

 I haven't come across a tool quite like Roam when it comes to tagging and linking information this well.
 I find it particularly helpful when brainstorming business growth ideas or coming up with new content.

 Notion adopts a similar idea around page creation and linking between different pages but I feel it's a bit too rigid (harder to add and manage information in it)

 It works well for groups but it's all that great for individual knowledge management.

 Roam gives you the freedom to create “Productive insights” by creating a collection of information that you’ve read about.
 This appeals to the more creative type.

 Basically, both tools are ideal for different goals.
 If you want to very clearly structure information for sharing with the team so that anyone can open something up and understand what’s on the page, Notion is your go-to tool.
 If you want to work through your knowledge graph, explore the things you’ve read then Roam is a more ideal option.